GnoTime/gnotime/README.md

 ================
 The Gnome Time Tracker is a to-do list/diary/journal tool that can track the amount of time spent on projects, and, among other things, generate reports and invoices based on that time.
-I've used it to keep shopping lists, organize ideas, track bug reports, keep a diary of activities, provide weekly status reports to management, and even as a consultant billing system.
+It can be used to keep shopping lists, organize ideas, track bug reports, keep a diary of activities, provide weekly status reports to management, and even works as a consultant billing system.

 HomePage